-On September 13, 2018, the Corporation entered into the Bank Credit Facility Agreement (as defined under "Borrowings - Bank Credit Facility"), with a syndicate of lenders.
-The Bank Credit Facility Agreement provides for a multi-currency global operating credit facility to be available to Magellan in a maximum aggregate amount of \$75 million.
-The Bank Credit Facility Agreement also includes a \$75 million uncommitted accordion provision, which provides Magellan with the option to increase the size of the operating credit facility to \$150 million.
-Under the terms of the Bank Credit Facility Agreement, the operating credit facility expires on September 13, 2021.
-Any extensions of the operating credit facility are subject to mutual consent of the lenders and the Corporation.
+On June 30, 2021, the Corporation entered into an amendment of the Bank Credit Facility Agreement (as defined under "Borrowings - Bank Credit Facility").
+The Bank Credit Facility is a multi-currency global operating credit facility provided by a syndicate of lenders to Magellan in a maximum aggregate amount of \$75 million.
+The Bank Credit Facility also includes a \$75 million uncommitted accordion provision, which provides Magellan with the option to increase the maximum aggregate amount to \$150 million.
+The Bank Credit Facility expires on June 30, 2023.
+Any extensions of the Bank Credit Facility are subject to mutual consent of the lenders and the Corporation.